Suggestion: Watch the 5 minutes video tutorial before reading this article

 Even if leasehold is the only option, some foreigners decide to set up a contract with a Lao citizen as the nominee, to indirectly get access to the Land Use rights, which are more useful and precious.

 A clause should normally be added, stating that the foreigner will get all rights of full ownership, once (or should I say if) the regulations to ownership changes in the future.

 Foreigners have helped to drive up prices, speculation is a main reason, this is something we’ve seen in Sihanoukville (Cambodia) as well.

 A big chunk of the buyers comes from China, followed by Vietnamese, Koreans and Westerners.
-Not only do investors buy in Laos, to profit from price appreciations, the quality of life offered in combination with low prices has attracted many retirees (and future retirees).
+Not only do investors buy in Laos, to profit from price appreciations, but the quality of life offered in combination with low prices has also attracted many retirees.

 With investment in infrastructure, for example the Laos-China railway project that will link together Yunnan with Vientiane, will help to boost the economy significantly.

 Laos economy and market is bullish, but not overheated

 Laos economy is doing very well, in fact, it’s outgrown many of its neighbors and has averaged at a growth of almost 8%, year after year.
 We’ve heard little about this in the media, as other regional countries get more attention.